 Top 7 Best Batting for Hand Quilting

 In this review, we’ve selected 7 of the most highly sought-after quilt batting and did a short review of them.
 After reading them, you should know which of them will serve you better.

 1. COMPANY (2131) Warm and Natural Cotton Batting by The Yard, 90-Inch by 40-Yard

 The Warm Company is very well-known in the world of quilt batting.
-Most professional and amateur crowds have been using this product, and it doesn’t disappoint at all.
+Most professional and amateur crowds have been using this product and consider it as the best cotton batting for hand quilting.
+It doesn’t disappoint at all.

 It’s a natural all-cotton fabric with a large surface area of 90-inch by 40-yard.

 Although it’s listed under “hand quilting,” don’t let that fool you.
 If you fancy machine quilting, then this specific quilt batting is just as compatible.

 As with all good quality cotton batting, this one features the usual qualities such as thickness and softness.

 Produced in the United States, this fabric is punched with a hundred needles to prevent any shifting or tearing.

 And it doesn’t shrink after washing.
 So, pre-washing isn’t necessary, but you might as well do it to make sure of it.